Sunburn signs and symptoms include:

 - Small fluid-filled blisters, which may break

-- Headache, fever, chills and fatigue if the sunburn is severe
+- Headache, fever, nausea and fatigue if the sunburn is severe

 Any exposed part of your body — including your earlobes, scalp and lips — can burn.
 Even covered areas can burn if, for example, your clothing has a loose weave that allows ultraviolet (UV) light through.
 Your eyes, which are extremely sensitive to the sun's UV light, also can burn.
 Sunburned eyes may feel painful or gritty.